-Looking for a healthy, protein-packed breakfast option?
+Looking for a protein-packed weekday breakfast option?
 This Quinoa Breakfast Bowl is topped with black beans, avocado, caramelized onions and a nice jammy egg!

 Breakfast has always been one of my favorite meals of the day.
-I love eggs, in just about all forms, and experimenting to create unique combinations is really fun!
-Until recently I had always thought of quinoa as either a side dish or part of a salad, then one day late last winter I was grabbing a breakfast sandwich from Hannah’s Bretzel and noticed they had a quinoa breakfast bowl on their menu.
-In my mind I started creating all kinds of variations on this – veggies, eggs, nuts – really just about anything you can dream up works.
+I love eggs, in just about any form, and experimenting to create unique combinations is really fun!
+For a long time, I had always thought of quinoa as either a side dish or part of a salad, then one winter day when I still lived in Chicago, I was grabbing a breakfast sandwich from Hannah's Bretzel and noticed they had a quinoa breakfast bowl on their menu.
+In my mind, I started creating all kinds of variations on this - veggies, eggs, nuts.
+I went home that evening and started developing and testing this recipe!

-Jammy eggs are kind of a thing right now.
-They are basically a soft boiled egg so you get the convenience of a hard-boiled egg mixed with the somewhat runny yolk of a poached egg.
+Jammy eggs are basically a soft boiled egg so you get the convenience of a hard-boiled egg mixed with the somewhat runny yolk of a poached egg.
 I love adding them to bowls, including ramen and also to avocado toast!
 Cooking them in the Instant Pot is super easy too.

 All you do is add a cup of water and your eggs to the Instant Pot, set it to manual high pressure for two to three minutes (I'd recommend three the first time so you can see how the eggs cook).
 Quick release the pressure when done.
 Then it's into a quick water bath, peel, slice and serve!